sam0402/ArchQ/README.md

 7. Use command `sensors` to check the temperature of CPU, which is not too high.

-Enter command `sudo reboot` if need to.
+Enter command `reboot` if need to.

 Enjoy it!　[![Donate](images/buymeacoffee.png)](https://buymeacoff.ee/samshu.tw)